wp-plugins/wp-job-manager-locations/readme.txt

 == Changelog ==

+= 1.7.2: March 17, 2015 =

+* Fix: Properly place the standard <select> dropdown for mobile devices.

 = 1.7.1: March 15, 2015 =

 * New: Add Chosen dropdown support.
 * New: Add WP Job Manager Alerts support.
 * New: Add Danish tranlsation.
-* Tweak: Use $_REQUEST to add support for 1.21.0 of WP Jon Manager.
+* Tweak: Use $_REQUEST to add support for 1.21.0 of WP Job Manager.
 * Fix: Remove extra whitespace.

 = 1.7.0: January 8, 2015 =